lborg019/alain.xyz/packages/portfolio/blog/modern-graphics-apis/index.md

 | DirectX | `ID3D12GraphicsCommandList` |
 | Metal | `MTLRenderCommandEncoder` |

-A command buffer is an asynchronous computing unit, where you describe procedures for the GPU to execute in order.
+A **Command Buffer** is an asynchronous computing unit, where you describe procedures for the GPU to execute in order.

 ## Command List